 Other Public Services and Facilities.
 The Rincon Reservation is within the boundaries of the Valley Center-Pauma Unified School District (California State Geoportal, 2023).
 Schools that serve the Proposed Project site include Valley Center Primary School, Valley Center Middle School, and Valley Center High School (Valley Center-Pauma Unified School District, 2023).

 The nearest library is the County of San Diego Valley Center Branch Library, located at 29200 Cole Grade Road, approximately 3.75 miles west of the Proposed Project site (San Diego County Library, 2023).

-Hellhole Canyon County Preserve is located approximately 0.75 miles southeast; Paradise Mountain Preserve is located approximately 3.8 miles southeast; and Palomar Mountain State

-Park is located approximately 5.7 miles northeast of the Proposed Project site.
-There are also several campgrounds in the Proposed Project vicinity, the closest of which is the Woods Valley Campgrounds, approximately 3.8 miles to the southwest.
+Hellhole Canyon County Preserve is located approximately 1.15 miles southeast, and Palomar Mountain State Park is located approximately 4.5 miles northeast of the Proposed Project site.
+There are also several campgrounds in the Proposed Project vicinity, the closest of which is the Woods Valley Campgrounds, approximately 4.6 miles to the southwest.